abbabb12581-rgb/Prestack-Probabilistic-Inversion-JCMPC/README.md

 ## Requirements

-The experiments in this study were conducted on a workstation equipped with dual Intel Xeon Platinum 8173M CPUs, with 56 physical cores and 112 logical threads, and an NVIDIA GeForce RTX 3090 GPU with 24 GB VRAM.
+The scripts in this study were conducted on a workstation equipped with dual Intel Xeon Platinum 8173M CPUs, with 56 physical cores and 112 logical threads, and an NVIDIA GeForce RTX 3090 GPU with 24 GB VRAM.

 The software environment used in this study was: